 Marketing departments typically gain advantages from your PIM as well.

-With a centralised database, they can tailor marketing campaigns quickly — based on all the latest product information — to meet the dynamic demand of omnichannel shopping.
+With a centralized database, they can tailor marketing campaigns quickly — based on all the latest product information — to meet the dynamic demand of omnichannel shopping.

 No software is one-size-fits-all, and it’s likely that no one software will be perfect for you either.